avigoldman/devrel-weekly/README.md

 The following command will write a table to `output.csv` with the tag analysis excluding the "archive tag" for the last quarter in 2019.

 ```
 devrel-weekly analyze my-file.enex --exclude "archive" --from "2019-09-01" --to "2019-12-31" --output "output.csv"
 ```

+Note: Replace `my-file.enex` with the name of the .enex file you've exported from Evernote.
+Before running the command, make sure to `cd` into the folder where the exported file exists.

+WARNING: Be sure to rename your output file before running your next command in order to not overwrite the previous data.

 ## Commands